-- 1 Select Advanced Configuration, and click Edit. - 2 Add the hardware information. - 3 Add the KICKSTART line with the method you want to use: - KICKSTART=BIOS: This is the standard method used by the ZENworks PBA and is for systems that have unusual hardware configurations.
-This method reboots the computer a second time so that the BIOS hardware settings can be passed to Windows. - KICKSTART=KEXEC: This method is similar to KICKSTART=BIOS but does not require a second reboot. - 4 Customize the boot option and PBA resolution, if applicable: - If you want PBA authentication using Simple PBA (no graphical interface), add the following line: KERNEL=[SDP_KERNEL_SIMPLE_PBA] - If you have hardware types that display the PBA screens with distorted resolution you can modify the resolution using one of the following options:
+- 1 Click Edit. - 2 Add the hardware information. - 3 Add the KICKSTART line with the method you want to use: - KICKSTART=FAST: This is the standard method used by the ZENworks PBA. - KICKSTART=BIOS: This method is for systems that have unusual hardware configurations that are not supported by the standard FAST method.
+This method reboots the computer a second time so that the BIOS hardware settings can be passed to Windows. - KICKSTART=KEXEC: This method is similar to KICKSTART=BIOS but does not require a second reboot. - 4 If you want to boot the computer using the alternative Linux kernel (with ACPI support), add the following line: